transcom/mymove/README.md

 ### Setup: OfficeLocal client

-1. Ensure that you have a test account which can log into the office site...
+1. Ensure that you have a test account which can log into the office site:
     * run `generate-test-data --named-scenario e2e_basic` to load test data
+2. Run `make office_client_run`
     * Log into "Local Sign In" and either select a pre-made user or use the button to create a new user
-2. `make office_client_run`
-3. Login with the email used above to access the office

 ### Setup: AdminLocal client